srp33/WishBuilder/instructions.md

   git@github.com:glenrs/WishBuilder.git
   ```

-C. At the command line on the Supercomputer, clone your forked WishBuilder git repository using this api you just retrieved :
+C. At the command line on the Supercomputer, clone your forked WishBuilder git repository using this api you just retrieved:

   ```
   git clone <your-forked-repository-api>